The WHO in Geneva. (EadaoinFlynn / flickr)

 Read more at at Foreign Affairs' Special Report: Global Public Health.

-The problem is that the companies most active in global health projects today hail from a narrow range of industries,
+The problem is that the companies most active in global health projects today hail from a narrow range of industries, many of which are under fire for their negative impact on public health.
+These private firms are playing a double game: disrupting local communities with one hand and writing big

 - Full website and iPad access